California crews battle Big Sur blaze for 11th day

 Flames have already destroyed 57 homes and 11 outbuildings, with at least five other structures damaged, according to the latest tally.
 Another 2,000 structures were threatened, with an estimated 350 residents displaced by evacuations.

-Officials on Sunday ordered evacuations for the Tassajara Zen Mountain Center in Pfeiffer Big Sur.
+Officials on Sunday ordered evacuations for the famous Tassajara Zen Mountain Center in Pfeiffer Big Sur.

-Another fire broke out on Saturday in grass and brush about 30 miles (48 km) northeast of Fresno, in central California, and has since charred about 1,800 acres (607 hectares), threatening 400 structures, according to Cal Fire.
-On Monday, it was listed as 15 percent contained.
+Another fire broke out on Saturday in grass and brush about 30 miles (48 km) northeast of Fresno, in central California, and has since charred about 1,800 acres (607 hectares), threatening 200 homes, according to Cal Fire.
+(Reporting by Steve Gorman; Editing by Jonathan Oatis)